Mexico a reliable partner for CARICOM

-The Caribbean Community (CARICOM) will always have a reliable partner in Mexico, says Mauricio Vizcaino, the country’s Ambassador.
+The Caribbean Community (CARICOM) will always have a reliable partner in Mexico, says His Excellency Mauricio Vizcaino, the country’s Ambassador.

 Ambassador Vizcaino presented his credentials to the CARICOM Secretary-General Her Excellency Carla Barnett on Monday at her office in Georgetown, Guyana.